-Perhaps 9,000 years ago, a lightning strike triggered an extraordinary fire that burned hot enough to destroy the peat layer, down to the clay confining layer that keeps the water in the swamp from draining into the sand underneath.
+Perhaps 9,000 years ago, a lightning strike may have triggered an extraordinary fire that burned hot enough to destroy the peat layer, reaching down to the confining clay layer that keeps the water in the swamp from draining into the sand underneath.
 Such a fire could have carved out a bowl within the deep peat, creating a hole that developed into Lake Drummond.

-Lake Drummond resembles may other elliptical "bays" or small lakes on the Coastal Plain of the Eastern United States, from Florida to New Jersey, with a southeast-northwest orientation.
+Another posibility: Lake Drummond resembles may other elliptical "bays" or small lakes on the Coastal Plain of the Eastern United States, from Florida to New Jersey, with a southeast-northwest orientation.
 They might have formed naturally in the Pleistocene as the climate changed, perhaps comparable to the formation of modern lakes on the Arctic Coastal Plain.
-The elliptical pattern could have been caused by winds blowing from the southwest and forming sand ridges, which have since been vegetated - and in some cases flooded to form lakes - as rainfall increased in the last 20,000 years.7
+The elliptical pattern could have been caused by winds blowing from the southwest and forming sand ridges, which have since been vegetated (and in some cases flooded to form lakes) as rainfall increased in the last 20,000 years.8

-Another possible cause is that Lake Drummond was formed by an icy comet/meteor that broke up in the atmosphere and peppered the Coastal Plain.
+Yet another possible cause: Lake Drummond was formed by an icy comet/meteor ("bolide") that broke up in the atmosphere and peppered the Coastal Plain.
 Meteorite fragments are rare in the area, so there is insufficient evidence to claim the lake is a meteor crater.
 However, shock waves from a comet exploding above the surface of the earth could have carved out the initial depressions, which then filled with water and have been covered with vegetation.

 Fragmentation of an extra-terrestrial comet in the atmosphere might explain the regular pattern of the ellipses, their large number (roughly 500,000), and the absence of meteorite fragments.
 (Comets, because of their icy composition, leave no trail of "meteorites" to record their impact or disintegration in the lower atmosphere.)
 The Younger Dryas period of global cooling, 12,800 years ago, could have been triggered by a comet's impact.
-Lake Drummond could be a larger-than-usual Carolina Bay, formed recently as earth's surface was disturbed by a dying comet.8
+Lake Drummond could be a larger-than-usual Carolina Bay, formed recently as earth's surface was disturbed by a dying comet.9